 Fields for the report can be selected from the left side of the editor, filters are along the top, and some brief instructions appear in the report preview area.
 For more on the Report Editor layout and capabilities, please refer to the Report Editor article.

 2. Add template.
 To create a report for a specific form template, select the template from the Form template dropdown menu in the top left corner of the editor.
 All the fields for that template will appear in the Available columns area.
 In this example we selected the Sample Work Order template that comes standard with your GoFormz account.
-Note that in addition to the fields from your chosen template, there are several Shared Fields -- like form Name and ID -- that are common across multiple templates.
+Note that in addition to the fields from your chosen template, there are several Shared Fields — like form Name and Id — that are common across multiple templates.
+You can also choose (Shared Fields) from the Form template dropdown instead of choosing an individual template, allowing you to create a metadata report across all your templates.
+See here for more on Shared Fields and Multi-Template Reports.

 3. Add columns.
 To add columns to a report, simply drag the fields you want in your report to the report preview area.
 The preview immediately updates to show sample data; note that this is sample data only -- you will not see all entries from your report here.
 In this example, we've added the Name, Date, Customer Name, Total Cost, Total Hours, and Technician columns.